EPCCed/eidf-docs/docs/services/s3/getting-started.md

 ### Configure the AWS CLI

-To interact with the EIDF S3 Service, the AWS CLI needs to know the S3 endpoint URL, an access key and the access key's associated secret.
-This can be configured in one of three ways: via an AWS CLI configuration command, manually writing configuration and credentials files, or defining via environment variables.
+To interact with the EIDF S3 Service, the AWS CLI needs to know the S3 endpoint URL, an access key, the access key's associated secret, and the service region.
+These can be configured in one of four ways: via an AWS CLI configuration command, manually writing configuration and credentials files, defining via environment variables, or, for the S3 endpoint URL and service region. via AWS CLI command-line parameters.

 #### Set endpoint and credentials configuration

-Interactively set access key and secret.
+Set the access key, secret and service region:

 ```bash
 aws configure
 ```

-You will be prompted for the access key and secret and region name.
+You will be prompted for the access key, secret and service region.
 You will also be prompted for an output format, for which you can accept the default:

 ```text
 AWS Access Key ID [None]: <access_key>